Privacy Policy — Smartensity

 • remember a draft training session (localStorage — functional),

-• (optionally) PostHog product analytics — requires separate consent.
+• (optionally) PostHog product analytics cookies/localStorage — requires separate consent (phase 2 only; phase 1 is cookieless).

 12. Changes to this Privacy Policy